anchit92/ESP32-RaceBox-mini-Emulator/Battery_version/README.md

 ## Assembly & Wiring

+Stick down the battery with some dual sided tape.
+Something low strength but enough to prevent it from rattling.
+![Wiring Assembly](Images/IMG_4082.jpeg)

 ### Power Wiring

 The GNSS module is powered via the TPS61023 boost converter:

-![Wiring Assembly](Images/IMG_4082.jpeg)

 #### TPS61023 Wiring:
 To bypass the XIAO's internal 100mA regulator limit and prevent brownouts during GPS inrush: